 - C. Dallett Hemphill, "Age Relations and the Social Order in Early New England: The Evidence from Manners," J. Social History 28 (1994): 271-294.
-(JSTOR) - 3/2 DISAFFECTED NEW ENGLANDERS: Alienated affections and the "declension" of Puritan New England - 7.
-3/7 DISCUSSION: WITCHCRAFT IN A CONTENTIOUS SOCIETY: The Late 17th century reading: Carol Karlsen, The Devil in the Shape of a Woman (1987; revised 1998). - 3/9 THE OTHER MID-ATLANTIC COLONIES IN THE LATE SEVENTEENTH CENTURY: New Jersey and Pennsylvania reading: Evan Haefeli, "The Pennsylvania Difference: Religious Diversity on the Delaware before 1683," Early American Studies: An Interdisciplinary Journal 1.1 (Spring 2003).
+(JSTOR) - 3/3 DISAFFECTED NEW ENGLANDERS: Alienated affections and the "declension" of Puritan New England - 7.
+3/8 THE OTHER MID-ATLANTIC COLONIES IN THE LATE SEVENTEENTH CENTURY: New Jersey and Pennsylvania reading: Evan Haefeli, "The Pennsylvania Difference: Religious Diversity on the Delaware before 1683," Early American Studies: An Interdisciplinary Journal 1.1 (Spring 2003).
 (JSTOR)